-The approach adopted by PB was to assess shallow soil contamination across Area B by means of collecting grab samples or samples from a hand auger / hydraulic excavator bucket.
-In areas of environmental concern identified from previous investigations soil samples were collected and analysed at a density consistent with NSW EPA Sampling Design Guidelines.
+The approach adopted by PB and WSP was to assess shallow soil contamination across Area C by means of collecting grab samples or samples from a hand auger / hydraulic excavator bucket.
+In areas of environmental concern identified from previous investigations soil samples were collected and analysed at a density consistent with NSW EPA Sampling

+Design Guidelines.
 In other areas a reduced sampling and analysis density was adopted as agreed with the Auditor.

-PB assessed groundwater quality at two monitoring wells located in Area B. The monitoring wells were designed to intercept the shallowest groundwater table encountered at that location.
+PB assessed groundwater quality at one monitoring well located in Area C and a further three monitoring wells located in the vicinity of Area C. The monitoring wells were designed to intercept the shallowest groundwater table encountered at that location.
+The soil investigations identified four contamination 'hotspots'.